emtpb/plutho/README.md

 Currently only validated for 1 single parameter set and compared with OpenCFS.

 ## Features
 - Automatic mesh generation with gmsh
-- Resulting fields automatically can be saved to *.msh files to be viewed in gmsh
+- Resulting fields automatically saved to *.msh files to be viewed in gmsh
 - Calculation of charge and impedence curve and mechanical losses
+- Simulation with or without temperature field

 ## TODO
 - Add tests for the solvers